 Here’s a page that shows an ad over the main content: Justinmin

-On this page, you can see the ad with the blue or purple background, but you also see that all of the content is hidden behind a semi-transparent black overlay.
-Once again, we have 2 choices for hiding the ad:
+On this page, you can see the ad with a blue or purple background, but you also see that all of the content is hidden behind a semi-transparent black overlay.
+Once again, we have two choices for hiding the ad:

 The first option is easier but let’s go for the second one.
 Right-click on the semi-transparent overlay and choose Inspect.

 Unfortunately, the highlighted element is not exactly the element you need to hide.
 To understand why, right-click on it, and select Delete element.
 You’ll see that the semi-transparent overlay is gone, but the ad is still there.
 For this page, you must select the div element above in the HTML tree: